Written by Tomas Meskauskas

 - Windows Guard Tools

-After successful infiltration rogue programs from FakeVimes family modifies the registry entries of the infected operating system and sets themselves to start automatically on every system start-up.
-Moreover these rogue programs disables execution of installed programs (including legitimate antivirus and anti-spyware programs) and disables Task Manager.
-Cyber criminals are using two types of user interface in all of their rogue programs.
-Bogus programs from FakeVimes family are created to look like they are genuine Windows applications.
+After successful infiltration, rogue programs from the FakeVimes family modify registry entries of the infected operating system and configure themselves to start automatically on each system start-up.
+Moreover, these rogue programs disable execution of installed programs (including legitimate antivirus and anti-spyware programs) and disable the Task Manager.
+Cyber criminals also use two types of user interface within their rogue programs.
+Bogus programs from the FakeVimes family are designed to appear as if they are genuine Windows applications.